Is Melbourne having a cinnamon scroll redux right now? If we look at the facts, it might appear that the answer to that question is yes.

 The standard here is the original, perfectly balanced creamy and spiced with that initial immense hit of cinnamon they create quite the memorable mark.
 The Cinnamon Scent also has vegan options on the menu as well as apple-filled numbers, chocolate-filled varieties, and berry-infused scrolls.

 Ok, so technically, this is a croissant and not a scroll, but you’ll forgive us for the technicality when you try Lune’s Morning Buns.
 The flakey croissant pastry is baked with brown sugar, cinnamon and orange zest filling before being rolled in deliciously spiced sugar.
 Name a better way to start your morning—we’ll wait.

 If we had to sum up the cinnamon scrolls at Candied Bakery, we’d have to say sticky, glossy and addictive.
-You’ll come for a scroll but stay for a coffee—and don’t be surprised when someone tells you that there’s icing all over your face after just a few bites.
+You’ll come for a scroll but stay for a coffee—but beware tackling this sugary number can get messy so.
 Without a doubt, this crew can absolutely claim one of the best (and biggest) scrolls in the business.